Samsung/TizenFX/README.md

 The API Level 4 was __FROZEN__.
 No new public APIs can be added to this branch, only bug fixes and internal APIs can be added.

-The following NuGet packages are published to [MyGet](https://tizen.myget.org/gallery/dotnet) on demand.
+The following NuGet packages are published to [Tizen MyGet Gallery](https://tizen.myget.org/gallery/dotnet) on demand.
 * Tizen.NET-4.0.1-preview1-xxxxx
 * Tizen.NET.API4-4.0.1.xxxxx
 * Tizen.NET.Internals-4.0.1.xxxxx

 And, This branch is pushed to the [tizen_4.0 branch](https://git.tizen.org/cgit/platform/core/csapi/tizenfx/?h=tizen_4.0) in the tizen gerrit and submmited for the Tizen 4.0 platform.